yangyou95/yangyou95.github.io/index.md

 # About me

-I am a MSc student who is studying Robotics.
-I'm interested in applying deep reinforcement learning methods to robotics.
+I am a Ph.D student in Robotics & Computer Science.
+My research interests are decision-making and planning methods under uncertainties for the robots.

-## SCIENTIFIC PROJECTS
+## PUBLICATIONS & SCIENTIFIC PROJECTS
 #### **Robot Learning for Dual Arm Manipulation**, Qianyuan Liu, Xuemei Ye, **YANG YOU**

 > A novel method of controlling dual arm Manipulation which is based on MADDPG and HER (deep reinforcement learning algorithms).